matthewsouther/educator-emily/src/pages/index.md

 templateKey: index-page
 title: Your child's interests matter
 image: /img/rikitiki-bw-narrow.jpg
-subheading: Connect with them to help them soar.
+subheading: Connect with them to help them grow.
 mainpitch:
-  title: Let me help your child take off
+  title: Let me help your child blossom
   description: Your child was born a scientist, explorer, and problem solver.
 She
     learned to crawl, walk, and talk all through self-direction, internal motivation, and space to experiment.
 Now you can fuel that drive so she can